Best Organic Cleansers for Sensitive Skin in 2026

 Winter: Switch to cream or oil cleansers that add moisture rather than strip it.
 Indoor heating and cold winds destroy hydration levels.
 I personally switch to a cleansing oil every November and don’t look back until spring.

-Summer: Gel cleansers work well in humidity because they remove excess oil without over-drying.
-You might need to cleanse twice daily in summer if you’re very oily, but keep the morning cleanse gentler than the evening.
+Summer: Gel cleansers perform well in humid conditions because they remove excess oil without overdrying.
+You may need to cleanse twice daily in summer if you’re very oily, but keep the morning cleanse gentler than the evening one.

 Transition seasons (spring and fall) can be tricky.
 Your skin might not know what it wants.
 This is when having two different cleansers—a lighter gel and a richer cream—lets you adjust based on daily conditions.